 Who We Are

 Woodsound Studio grew out of my passion for music and fine musical instruments.
-It comprises is a collection of various interesting pieces, from a retail store where we display the fruit of our labor to the the heart of the operation: the repair and restoration rooms along with my personal passion, the new instrument construction rooms.
+It comprises a collection of various pieces: a retail store, where we display the fruit of our labor, to the heart of the operation—the repair and restoration rooms, along with my personal passion, the new-instrument construction rooms.
 Woodsound Studio is unusual in the stringed instrument world in that we work with both orchestral and fretted instruments.
-We do any and all forms of restoration, performed in the most artistic manner, for both platforms.
+We do any and all forms of restoration and repair in the most artistic manner, for both types of instruments.

 Hello, my name is Ron Pinkham.
-I am a native and lover of the state of Maine.
+I am both a native and lover of the state of Maine.
 When I began my musical career as a youth playing the violin, I was one of the few in rural Vermont at that time, where my father was a pastor.
-As my interest in the violin waned, my family moved to Boston, and I was thrust into a new melieu: the coffee house, where I spent the obligatory year playing bongo and listening to poetry, Flamenco of the late beat generation and the emerging folk boom.
-I switched to the flamenco guitar as a choosen instrument, and that evolved into my love for classical guitar.
+As my interest in the violin waned, my family moved to Boston, and I was thrust into a new milieu—the coffee house, where I spent the obligatory year playing bongo and listening to the poetry of the late beat generation and the emerging folk boom.
+I switched to the flamenco guitar as my choosen instrument, and that evolved into my love for classical guitar.
 Music has always been with me, and that led me toward a career in performance and teaching for the classical guitar.
-My formal training began in the middle 1960s in the Boston area and continued with Manual Ramos in Mexico City and later with the Romereo family in southern California, where I attended the University of California, Santa Barbara.
+My formal training began in the middle 1960s in the Boston area and continued with Manual Ramos in Mexico City and later with the Romero family in southern California, where I attended the University of California, Santa Barbara.

 Upon completion of my formal studies in 1975 I left southern California, $3000 in hand, looking for my concert guitar.
 I traveled all over America in my trusty VW looking in classical guitar shops in all the major cities I could drive to in my homeward meanderings.
-I was disappointed with the guitars I found, predominantly due to their lack of balance.
-Knowing the life of the road to be a hard one, I decided against a career as a road musician and returned to my hometown of Lincolnville, Maine, where I embarked on a career as a teacher and builder-restorer of stringed instruments.
-After a few years of repair work and new guitar development, I saw new opportunites to expand my business into orchestral instrument work.
+I was disappointed with the guitars I found, predominantly because of their lack of balance.
+Not wanting to pursue a life on the road, I decided against a career as a touring musician and returned to my hometown of Lincolnville, Maine, where I embarked on a career as a teacher and builder-restorer of stringed instruments.
+After a few years of repair work and new guitar development, I saw opportunites to expand my business into orchestral instrument work.
 My special new love was l’archet, the orchestral bow, right-hand magic for the violin family.

 The first floor comprises the showrooms, where we display and sell restored vintage instruments, new fretted and orchestral stringed instruments and bows.
 Also on the first floor are the teaching studios and office.
-The second floor houses the heart of the operation, a workshop where we do repair and restoration work, a very well-equiped central machine room and rough-out area, and a new instrument assembly and humidity control room for glue up and humidity-sensitive repairs.
+The second floor houses the heart of the operation, a workshop where we do repair and restoration work, a very well-equiped central machine room and rough-out area, and a new-instrument assembly and humidity-controlled room for glue up and humidity-sensitive repairs.

 While most shops specialize in either repairs or new instrument construction, either fretted or orchestral instruments, we do both, including bow work.
 We own well over 200 instruments of all quality ranges, student to advanced professional level.
 In the summer we are the shop of choice for many of the world-class professionals who come to Maine to play at the Bay Chamber Concerts, Kneisel Hall (Julliard Summer), Bowdoin Summer Festival, and the Pierre Monteux School of Conducting.
 We regularly see and maintain old Italian, French, and German orchestral masterpieces and fretted instruments from around the world.
 Visit the Repair & Restorations pages.